rebelsky/sams-assorted-musings-reflections/sabbatical-report-2020-07-19.md

 I am once again faced with my too-long and too-stressful days, I feel better able to handle them.
 I hope we can eventually find a way for everyone to get a regular sabbatical or sabbatical equivalent.

 ---

+**_Postscript_**: I had planned to write a one-page note.
+Now that I've formatted it in my approximation of the Grinnell standard, I see that it's a little over two-and-a-half pages, including a short paragraph that I did not include in the public version.
+It seems to have the right content.
+I'm leaving it as it is.

+---